 - Prominently display OSHA’s official poster in an area where employees can easily see it

 - Provide bathroom facilities with hot and cold water, soap, and hand dryer or clean towels

 - Provide emergency eyewash stations and sharps disposal containers in resident areas

-- Create a quarantine area that is physically separate from other areas and secure; create a quarantine protocol and an employee hygiene policy to avoid human zoonotic transfer
+- Create a The policy or space in which an individual is separately housed away from others as a preventative measure to protect other residents from potentially contagious health conditions, such as in the case of new residents or residents who may have been exposed to certain diseases. area that is physically separate from other areas and secure; create a quarantine protocol and an employee hygiene policy to avoid human zoonotic transfer

 - Provide protective equipment for any employees treating ill or quarantined residents